Multi-Iteration Stochastic Optimizers: Multi-iteration stochastic optimizers

-To introduce the \texttt{MICE} gradient estimator below in Definition \ref{df:general.mice.estimator}, we need first some notation.
-Let $\cl{L}_k$ be an index set, such that, $\cl{L}_k\subset\{0,\ldots,k\}$, where $k$ is the current iteration and $k\in\cl{L}_k$. {This index set is just $\cl{L}_0= \{0\}$ at the initial iteration, $k=0$, and for later iterations it contains the indices of the iterations \texttt{MICE} uses to reduce the computational work at the current iteration, $k>0$, via control variates.}
+which is identical to \texttt{SARAH} but with \emph{cumulative sampling}.
+Note that the sample sizes $M_{\ell, k}$ change both with $\ell$ and $k$. \end{rmk} Now, we generalize our estimator with an adaptive selection of which iterates $\xil$ we want to consider in the \MICE[] estimator.
+First let us establish some notation.
+Let $\cl{L}_k$ be an index set, such that, $\cl{L}_k\subset\{0,\ldots,k\}$, where $k$ is the current iteration and $k\in\cl{L}_k$.
+This index set is $\cl{L}_0= \{0\}$ at the initial iteration, $k=0$, and for later iterations it contains the indices of the iterations \texttt{MICE} uses to reduce the computational work at the current iteration, $k>0$, via control variates.
+For the special case in Remark~\ref{rmk:add_only} the index set is $\cl{L}_k = \{0, 1, \ldots, k\}$.
+Next, for any $\min\{\cl{L}_k\}<\ell\in \cl{L}_k$, let $p_k(\ell)$ be the element \emph{previous} to $\ell$ in $\cl{L}_k$,